Asia shares retreat on fears China-US trade row might spread

 "Finally, markets appear to be starting to price in the effect of an extended U.S.-China trade war on global growth," Jeffrey Halley, senior market analyst at Oanda, said in a commentary.

-Stocks ended sharply lower on Wall Street in a broad sell-off that left the benchmark S&P 500 index on track for its third straight weekly loss and had the Dow Jones Industrial Average down more than 400 points until late afternoon.
+Stocks ended sharply lower on Wall Street on Thursday in a broad sell-off that left the benchmark S&P 500 index on track for its third straight weekly loss and had the Dow Jones Industrial Average down more than 400 points until late afternoon.

 Traders sought safety in the bond market, driving bond prices higher, which pulled the yield on the 10-year Treasury to 2.31%, the lowest level in more than a year.
 It was at 2.33% by midday Friday in Asia.